Equipment for iPhone Food Photography

 External Hard Drive

-I highly recommend storing your images on an external hard drive to avoid the common iPhone storage issues.
-We all take a lot of images with our iPhones, so it’s important to back them up to the cloud and store them on an external hard drive so you can remove them from your camera roll to save storage space.
+I highly recommend storing your food images on an external hard drive or using iCloud to avoid iPhone storage issues.
+We all take a lot of images with our iPhones, so it’s important to back your photo library up to the cloud or store them on an external hard drive so you can be sure to never run out of storage.

 Lens Cleaning Cloths

+One of the first things you should do before taking food images with your iPhone camera is to clean off the lenses.
 You’d be surprised how dirty your smartphone lenses can get.
-Since they’re constantly exposed it’s easy for them to pick up dust, fingerprints and other smudges.
-These lens cleaning cloths come in handy for keeping your lenses crystal clear and clean.
+Since they’re constantly exposed it’s very easy for them to pick up dust, fingerprints and other smudges.
+These lens cleaning cloths will help you keep your lenses crystal clear and clean.
+(Or, you could just use your shirt sleeve too). 😉

 I will continue to add equipment for iPhone food photography as I discover new things that are helpful.
 If you have any equipment ideas that you’d like to share, please comment below!
-And, if you run into questions, feel free to reach out to me anytime.
+And, if you run into questions, feel free to reach out to me anytime and follow me on Instagram.

 All images ©Regan Baroni 2023.